 What artistic techniques did Renoir employ in "Spring Bouquet"?

-What is the significance of the flowers depicted in "Spring Bouquet"?
+What symbolism is present in "Spring Bouquet"?

 How does "Spring Bouquet" reflect Renoir's artistic style?